pnkr01/SpeakMe/README.md

 **Description**

-- Using this application, we can interact with AWS Polly, Here we are using it to converts Text to speech.
+- Using this application, we can interact with AWS Polly.

 **Running the app**